areYouLazy/libhosty/README.md

 ## Usage

-To use the library, just import it and call the `Init(path string)` method.
+To use the library, just import it and call the `Init()` method.

-If `path` is empty, libhosty relies on the `runtime.GOOS` result to load OS default hosts file
+To load a custom hosts file use the `InitFromCustomPath(path string)` routine

+To parse an inline hosts file use the `InitFromString(lines string)` routine

-Note: This code doesn't handle errors for readability purposes, but you SHOULD!
+> Note: This code doesn't handle errors for readability purposes, but you SHOULD!

 ```go
 package main